RobTillaart/TCA9555/README.md

 This experimental library gives easy control over the 16 pins of a TCA9555 chip.

+According to the TCA9555 datasheet the interface should also work for the TCA9535

 ## Interface

 Check the datasheet for details

 ### Constructor